jasim/jsfoo-talk-learning-to-learn-reason/main.md

 It converts designs - made in tools like Adobe XD and Sketch - into responsive HTML and CSS

-Here is a sample Sketch design, and we're running it through Codegen.
+Here we're a running a sample Sketch design through Codegen.

+This is the Codegen UI.

-Here is the responsive HTML & CSS that Codegen renders.
+And here is the responsive HTML & CSS rendered by it.

 The generated code is stuff that programmers like you and me can use.
 So it'll do static positioning, flexboxes, and grids etc.